turingschool/front-end-curriculum/lessons/basic-git-workflow.md

 fatal: Not a git repository (or any of the parent directories): .git
 ```

 Ok, this is straightforward.
 The first part of the error message telling us exactly what is wrong:  `Not a git repository`.
-All we need to do is make initialize it as a git repository!
+All we need to do is initialize it as a git repository!
 Here's the command:

 ```
 git init